What is an enterprise data strategy?

 Feedback loops: Enable reps to flag bad data, creating continuous improvement.

-External B2B data providers can automate refresh cycles, ensuring contact and account data stays current without manual effort.
+Platforms like ZoomInfo automate refresh cycles, ensuring contact and account data stays current without manual effort.

-Step 5: Create an Integration and Activation Roadmap
+Step 5: Create an integration and activation roadmap

-Don't try to boil the ocean.
+Do not try to boil the ocean.
 Adopt a phased approach to rollout.

 Your roadmap should: